Frequently Asked Questions (FAQ)

 When will the elected Board members be announced?

-The election results will be announced at the National Conference in October and posted on the US Sailing website.
+The election results will be announced in October and posted on the US Sailing website.

 Will this election process be held every year?